chrisahardie/reCAPTCHA.2.ASP.Net.MVC.6/README.md

 # Recaptcha-dnxcore (BETA)
-Implementation of Google's Recaptcha for ASP.Net 5 (DNX Core)
+Implementation of Google's Recaptcha for ASP.Net 5/MVC 6 (dnxcore and dnx451)

 ## Getting started